-This is set in the Windows Regional Settings (Regional Options in Windows 2000 and Regional and Language Options in Windows XP) control panel applet; it determines what system user interface languages can be viewed.
+This is set in the Windows Regional and Language Options under the control panel applet; it determines what system user interface languages can be viewed.

 Language Groups

 Each system locale is associated with a language group; some groups have only one language; others support several, allowing for simultaneous viewing of applications in more than one language.